-In short: Using dry mode doesn’t really cool the room, and the “cooling effect” comes from the removal of excess moisture from the air.
+In short: Using dry mode doesn’t cool the room, and the “cooling effect” comes from the removal of excess moisture from the air.
 Cool mode is the regular mode of most air conditioners and does not decrease the humidity in the air, but rather the temperature of the room.

 The Benefits of Using Aircon Dry Mode

-- It lowers the moisture in a room significantly - The dry mode allows you to lower down the moisture and humidity levels in your room, making it more conducive for human comfort.
+- It lowers the moisture in a room significantly - The dry mode allows you to lower the moisture and humidity levels in your room, making it more conducive for human comfort.
 The dry mode is also a great way to eliminate any feeling of discomfort and promote a better good night’s sleep during the rainy and humid season.

-- It gives and maintains comfortable temperatures without the extreme cooling - Once turned on, the dry mode will work its magic by giving you a comfortable room temperature that should last the entire day or night.
+- It gives and maintains comfortable temperatures without extreme cooling - Once turned on, the dry mode will work its magic by giving you a comfortable room temperature that should last the entire day or night.
 This is especially helpful if you’re the type who doesn’t want extreme cooling — just something that feels subtly cool and right.

 - It saves power and electricity consumption - When you use the dry mode, your unit starts consuming less power and energy, giving you reduced electricity consumption at home.
-This is yet another cost-effective way that you can do to conserve electricity and save a few hundred bucks off your monthly electricity bill.
+This is yet another cost-effective way to conserve electricity and save a few hundred bucks off your monthly electricity bill.

 Maximize Your Aircon's Performance

-If you’re looking for a professional, reliable and highly trusted aircon service provider in Singapore, drop us a call here at Luce Aircon!
-Our friendly aircon experts and technicians are ready to assist you anytime for all your air conditioner needs.
+If you’re looking for a professional, reliable, and highly trusted aircon service provider in Singapore, then drop us a call here at Luce Aircon!
+Our friendly aircon experts and technicians are ready to assist you anytime with all your air conditioner needs.
 We do it all — from general servicing and repairs to scheduled maintenance to chemical washing and gas top-ups.